GSA/ficam-playbooks/_fpki/tools/fpki_tools_activity_report.md

 ## FPKIMA Certificate Activity
 The activity listed in this section is limited to the certificates issued BY or TO the Federal Bridge or Federal Common Policy CA.

-No Certificates issued or published to the FPKI Trust Infrastructure Repository in the last 30 days.
+Certificates issued and published to the FPKI Trust Infrastructure Repository in the last 30 days.

 | Affiliate | Subject CA | Issuing CA | Serial # & SHA-1 Hash | Issued Date | Expiration Date |
 | --------- | ---------- | ---------- | --------------------- | ----------- | ----------- |